Self-Supervised Exploration via Temporal Inconsistency in Reinforcement Learning: Experimental Results

 \subsection{TIR surpasses previous curiosity-based methods}

 For the Atari environment, we evaluate the performance of agents by only using intrinsic rewards.
-In other words, they are only motivated by intrinsic rewards for the self-supervised exploration.
-Table~\ref{table-atari} lists the aggregate metrics and scores of four competitive intrinsic rewards (ICM, Disagreement, RND and our proposed TIR), on the subset of Atari games.
+In other words, they are only motivated by intrinsic rewards for self-supervised exploration.
+Table~\ref{table-atari} lists the aggregate metrics and scores of four competitive intrinsic rewards (ICM, Disagreement, RND, NNM, and our proposed TIR), on the subset of Atari games.
 Human and random scores are adopted from~\cite{rainbow}.
-Follow the evaluation settings of previous works \cite{liu2021behavior,yarats2020image,SPR2020data}, we normalize the episode reward as human-normalized scores (HNS), which can be formulated as:
+Following the evaluation settings of previous works \cite{liu2021behavior,yarats2020image,SPR2020data}, we normalize the episode reward as human-normalized scores (HNS), which can be formulated as:

-\#SOTA means the game numbers exceeding other methods and mean HNS is the average of HNS across all games.
-TIR displays an overwhelming superiority over ICM, Disagreement and RND with its highest mean HNS and \#SOTA.
+\#SOTA means the game numbers exceed other methods and the mean HNS is the average of HNS across all games.
+TIR displays an overwhelming superiority over ICM, Disagreement, RND, and NNM with its highest mean HNS and \#SOTA.
 Furthermore, the mean HNS score of TIR in the 21 Atari games represents a 114\% relative improvement over other baselines and our intrinsic reward-based method even outperforms the human level in some scenarios, without any feedback from the external environment.

-Figure~\ref{int} provides the learning curves of TIR with three baselines on 8 randomly selected Atari games.
-Of the 8 games, our method outperforms the Disagreement in 8, the ICM in 6, and the RND in 8.
+Figure~\ref{int} provides the learning curves of TIR with four baselines on 6 randomly selected Atari games.
+Of the 6 games, our method outperforms the Disagreement in 6, the ICM in 5, the RND in 6, and the NNM in 4.
 TIR has clearly established benefits in terms of performance and learning speed in the majority of games, as seen in the figure.
-Particularly on the Gopher, Jamesbond and MsPacman, the convergent episode reward of TIR is more than double that of the other approaches.
-In brief, our method outperforms other classic intrinsic reward-based methods in Atari Suite, demonstrating TIR's superiority in providing more accurate intrinsic rewards, which is critical in self-supervised exploration.
+Particularly on the Jamesbond and MsPacman, the convergent episode reward of TIR is more than double that of the other approaches.
+In brief, our method outperforms other intrinsic reward-based methods in Atari Suite, demonstrating TIR's superiority in providing more accurate intrinsic rewards, which is the critical in self-supervised exploration.